mrhalleg/HallegsCommandHandler/README.md

 The `complete()` method is responsible to give options for tap-completion.

+# 4.3 - Using Custom Converter
 To use your custom Converter you can use the `@UseConverter` or `@SetDefaultConverter` Annotations.

-# 4.3 - Converter Parameter
+# 4.4 - Converter Parameter